openzipkin/brave/instrumentation/README.md

 okhttp = TracingCallFactory.create(httpTracing, new OkHttpClient());
 ```

-### Http tracing
+# Http tracing
 Most instrumentation are based on http communication.
 For this reason,
 we have specialized handlers for http clients and servers.
 All of these
 are configured with `HttpTracing`.

-The `HttpTracing` class holds a reference to a tracing component and also
+The `HttpTracing` class holds a reference to a tracing component,
-includes instructions on what to put into http spans.
+instructions on what to put into http spans, and sampling policy.

+## Tagging policy
 By default, the following is added for both http clients and servers:
 * Span.name as the http method in lowercase: ex "get"
 * Tags/binary annotations: